AnalyticsGate/AGR-OnPrem-Setups/docs/releasenotes/2025/AGROnPrem-670-beta.md

 ### AnalyticsGate OnPrem Reporting

 *New Features*
-- New Sense-EV Formula Engine
+- New SenseEV formula engine
-- New Selection funtionality (multiple selection)
+- New selection functionality (multiple selections), added drop-down for multiple selections in reporting job settings

 *Fixed Bugs*
 - Fixed errors when using total rows
-- Fix with new XML String Formatter
+- Fix with new XML string formatter
 - Fix selection bug with alternative states
 - Wrong renderer image size
-- Bugfix by SenseEV formula in sheet loop
+- Bug fix by SenseEV formula in sheet loop